Drugs & Medications - glipizide-metformin oral

 Metformin can rarely cause a serious (sometimes fatal) condition called lactic acidosis.
 Stop taking this medication and seek immediate medical attention if you develop any of the following symptoms of lactic acidosis: unusual tiredness, severe drowsiness, chills, blue/cold skin, muscle pain, fast/difficult breathing, unusually slow/irregular heartbeat.

 Lactic acidosis is more likely to occur in patients who have certain medical conditions, including kidney or liver disease, conditions that may cause a low oxygen blood level or poor circulation (e.g., severe congestive heart failure, recent heart attack, recent stroke), heavy alcohol use, a severe loss of body fluids (dehydration), X-ray or scanning procedures that require an injectable iodinated contrast drug, recent surgery, or a serious infection.
-Tell your doctor immediately if any of these conditions occur or if you notice a big change in your overall health.
+Tell your doctor right away if any of these conditions occur or if you notice a big change in your overall health.
 You may need to stop taking metformin temporarily.
 The elderly are also at higher risk, especially those older than 80 years who have not had kidney tests.
 (See also Side Effects and Precautions sections.)

 glipizide-metformin oral Uses